About Texas Children's Hospital

 - Knowledge of current hospital and departmental standards for the handling of pharmaceuticals

-- Must be able to operate equipment used in the preparation of sterile products
+- Ability to operate equipment used in the preparation of sterile products

 Current Texas Children’s employees – Please click here to login.